Facebook Fake News won it for Trump? That's a Zombie theory

 The specific cultural and economic context is also important here.
 Almost uniquely, American journalists take a vow of objectivity.
 The news industry regards itself as a profession, not a trade.
 One newspaper editor famously boasted that he never voted, since participating in the political process might sully him somehow.
 The USA doesn't have variety of newsprint that other countries do, where you can choose from a range of biases and prejudices.

 Outside the US, news organisations credit their readers and viewers with sufficient intelligence that they can identify biases, and are comfortable with that.
-In the USA, the Holy Word trickles down from The New York Times, the self-styled "grey lady", on down.
+In the USA, the Holy Word trickles down from The New York Times, the self-styled "Gray Lady", on down.

 So Americans have always got their news in other ways.
 These other ways are just more visible now.
 Undeniably, some of Trump's most notorious online supporters revelled in flinging around toxic sludge, notable for its rage and paranoia.